-We intend to use an existing data acquisition system at IP2 that we used for testing the Hcal.
-This system includes all the electronics we need for our Hcal test in run11.
-The data acquisition system located in IP2 will be connected to the HPSS (High Performance Storage System) mass storage system in the RCF (RHIC Computing Facility) via one or more single mode fibers previously used by the BRAHMS experiment.
-The data collected will be archived into HPSS onto LTO3 media.
-Each LTO3 cartridge holds 400GB, so approximately 25 tapes will be required to store the anticipated 10TB of data from the Run 11 test.
-We will need to fabricate a beam-beam-counter system (BBC) for this test to monitor beam conditions and provide vertex information for our Hcal calibration.
+We use an existing data acquisition system at IP2 that we used for tests in run11.
+The data acquisition system is connected to the HPSS (High Performance Storage System) mass storage system in the RCF (RHIC Computing Facility) via single mode fibers previously used by the BRAHMS experiment.
+The data collected is archived into HPSS onto LTO3 media.